sw-yx/old-dev-blog/_posts/2017-08-09-fsa-deploy-wikistack-to-heroku.md

 my last post on [deploying the FSA Twitter.js project](https://sw-yx.github.io/2017/FSA-deploy-twitter-js/) was well received. well, here's the FSA wikistack version!

-prerequisites: go through the official heroku guide here: <https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app>
+prerequisites: go through the official heroku guide here to get a simple overview of what we will be doing: <https://devcenter.heroku.com/articles/getting-started-with-nodejs>

 ---